|

 Liberals are "utilitarian" in thinking that social, economic and governmental policy should be skewed toward the advantge of the largest number of people, not just the rich and powerful, or toward any particular clan, religion or cultural group.
 And liberals are far more magnanimous in being willing to share both their wealth (by not being so greedy) and their innate self worth (by not being so prejudiced) with other people.

-Liberals take to heart, and mind, the ideas of liberty, equality, justice for all, and pursuit of happiness: true American values, also found at the core of most religions.
-And thus the continual liberal impulse to try to expand rights and steer toward a more equitable and just society.
-This does not mean that liberals wish to destroy rich people or capitalism, but that these people, and this economic system, must be controlled to the extent that they serve The People, not vice-versa.
+Liberals take to heart, and mind, the ideas of liberty, equality, justice for all, and pursuit of happiness: true American values.
+Liberals also are a whole lot better at extending compassion for all: a true Christian value.
+And from this real commitment to universal values comes the continual liberal impulse to try to expand rights and steer toward a more equitable and just society.
+This does not mean that liberals wish to destroy rich people or capitalism, but that these people, and this economic system, must be controlled to the extent that they serve We the People, not vice-versa.

 In fact, the United States has done far better economically when operating under general liberal principles than it does under conservative ideology.
 For example, the Great Depression and this latest Great Recession both resulted following an extended period of conservative, "trickle-down" economic policy.
-Taxes were slashed, regulations were relaxed of eliminated, booms resulted, the rich got richer, the Middle Class struggled, the poor got poorer, and then the economy crashed.
+Taxes were slashed, regulations were relaxed or eliminated, bubbles and mini-booms resulted, the rich got richer, the Middle Class struggled, the poor got poorer, and then the economy crashed.
+A tragic collapse in the economy - affecting hundreds of million of Americans - has happened twice now in the past 80 years... and still the conservatives won't learn the lesson!

 Conversely, the largest expansion of a Middle Class in the history of the world took place under the auspices of the New Deal programs, policy and ideology.
 In this way, liberals often have to actually rescue conservatives and capitalism from their own web of greed.
 Barack Obama may have done it again by pulling the U.S. economy back from the precipice of depression that 30 years of "Reaganomics" steered us on to.

-The more liberal party (far from actually liberal, actually) favors just slightly increasing the top tax rate so that the richest Americans are paying a fairer share of their wealth, for the good of the commoners and the commons... which is to say, America.
+The current Democratic Party (far from actually liberal) favors just slightly increasing the top tax rate so that the richest Americans are paying a fairer share of their wealth, for the good of the commoners and the commons... which is to say, America.
+To get back to real prosperity, it will take more than this paltry bargaining by the moderates.
+America will need to return to strong unions, high taxes on the rich and corporations, and stringent regulation on business and industry, most particuarly the financial sector.

-Conservativism is based upon belief in clan values.
-At its very core, this includes the "traditional value" of hierarchy.
+Because conservativism is based upon the "traditional value" of strict clan hierarchy, a ranked system of order is to be "conserved."
 That's a system of ranking, or castes, in which certain people are inherently superior to others.
-Of course, conservatives place themselves over and above other people.
-The Father of Modern Conservativism, Edmund Burke, called it, the "chain of subordination."
+Of course, professional conservatives place themselves over and above other people.
+This is Burke's "chain of subordination."

-Historically, conservative policies seek to conserve, protect or expand hierarachies, institutions and traditions that subjugate women, indigeneous people, working men, children, immigrants and other minorities.
+Historically, conservative policies seek to conserve, protect or expand hierarchies, institutions and traditions that subjugate women, indigenous people, poor people, workers, immigrants and other minorities, non-Christian religions.
+Slavery itself was a long-running "traditional value" of conservatism.

-Liberals led the struggle to uplift and liberate women, workers, children, African Americans, Native Americans, immigrants and other minorities, including gay, lesbian and transgender individuals.
+Liberals carried the load in the struggle to uplift and liberate women, workers, children, African Americans, Native Americans, immigrants and other minorities, including gay, lesbian and transgender individuals.
 Today, liberals are struggling to prevent the erosion of hard-won rights for these same classes in the face of an onslaught of conservative measures to reduce or destroy such rights and power.

-Conservatives also habitually seek to restrict voting privileges (they originally mandated that voting was restricted to white males who owned property, and then only for congressional representatives, not for senators or the president/vice-president).
+Conservatives habitually seek to restrict rights, protections, including voting privileges (they originally mandated that voting was restricted to white males who owned property, and then only for congressional representatives, not for senators).
 Likewise, conservatives traditionally seek to depress voter turnout through such means as intimidation, poll taxes, means testing, and registration restrictions which unfairly target the poor.
 The lower the turnout, the fewer voters professional conservatives have to convince to vote against their own best interest, and the better the conservative's chance of winning.

 Liberals seek to expand voter turnout, understanding that the greater the number of voters, the greater the likelihood of the liberal candidate or issue prevailing.